kofuk/ked/README.md

 ## Copyright

-Written by Koki Fukuda, and licensed under the GNU General Public License version 3 or later.
+Written by Koki Fukuda.
+See COPYING in the project root for license statement.